Glueglue

 Q: What are the 4 DORA metrics?
 A: The four DORA metrics are: (1) Deployment Frequency, how often you deploy to production, (2) Lead Time for Changes, time from commit to production, (3) Change Failure Rate, percentage of deployments causing failures, and (4) Mean Time to Recovery, how quickly you recover from incidents.

 Q: How do you measure DORA metrics?
-A: You can measure DORA metrics through manual surveys, CI/CD pipeline data, incident management tools, or dedicated platforms like Sleuth, LinearB, or Faros AI.
+A: You can measure DORA metrics through manual surveys, CI/CD pipeline data, incident management tools, or dedicated platforms like Sleuth, Glue, or Faros AI.
 Most teams start with CI/CD data for deployment frequency and lead time, and incident management data for MTTR and change failure rate.

 Q: What is a good deployment frequency?
 A: Elite teams deploy multiple times per day.
 High-performing teams deploy between daily and weekly.
 If you are deploying less than once per month, there is significant room for improvement.
 The key is to deploy small batches frequently rather than large batches infrequently.